MacTii/MacTii/README.md

 # 👋 Hi there
 Welcome to my GitHub!
 My name is Mateusz Kapka, also known as MacTii.
 I am a Computer Science student at the Lodz University of Technology, Poland.
+Currently working as a Systems Engineer at Infosys Poland.

 # About me
 👀 I’m interested in C#, Python, Java <br />